borisef/cppFlowATR/readme.md

 cmake ..
 make ```

-3) Test with build/stressTest or build/videoTest
+3) Test with build/stressTestSmall or build/stressTest or build/videoTest